Skip to main content

 Dr. Vadim Backman, Director

-Backman’s ongoing work is focused on physical genomics, studying the relationship between the nanoscale structure of the genome and global patterns of gene expression, which could have widespread impact in treating diseases such as cancer and Alzheimer’s disease and in regenerative therapies for stroke and heart attacks.
+Backman’s ongoing work is focused on physical genomics, studying the relationship between the nanoscale structure of the genome, global patterns of gene expression, and cellular transcriptional memory, which could have widespread impact in treating diseases such as aging, cancer and Alzheimer’s, and in regenerative therapies for strokes and heart attacks, among other applications.

 He received an MS in Physics from MIT and a PhD in Medical Engineering and Medical Physics from Harvard University and MIT.